skillrepos/copilot-hands-on/labs.md

 -- define a select statement to get all students enrolled in a course
 ```

 8. If all goes well, this second pass should generate a query with many more specific references to the names and identifiers used in *create-tables.sql*.
 (If not, delete the result and try again.)
-Take a look at the query and then compare the names/identifiers used to the ones in the *create-tables.sql* file.
-This will show that Copilot picks up on context from other files available to it to make better suggestions.
+Take a look at the query and then compare the names/identifiers used to the ones in the *create-tables.sql* file. **This will show that Copilot picks up on context from other files available to it to make better suggestions.** This is one of of the key principles of **Prompt Engineering** - providing the right context to Copilot to get the best results. **Remember that Copilot is context-aware and will provide better results with more context.
+To learn more about Prompt Engineering, see the [Prompt engineering for GitHub Copilot](https://docs.github.com/en/copilot/using-github-copilot/prompt-engineering-for-github-copilot

 ![New query](./images/cdd97.png?raw=true "New query")